Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 > With open-source OSM, you have an option on the namespace where `osm` is installed (normally in the `osm-system` namespace), but since this is managed by AKS, it has been installed in the `kube-system` namespace for you.

-If you need view the default configuration for OSM, you can run the following command.
+To view the default configuration for OSM, you can run the following command.

 ```bash
 kubectl get meshconfig osm-mesh-config -n kube-system -o yaml
 ```

-Pay attention to the `traffic` configuration.
-A snippet has been included below.
+Pay special attention to the `traffic` configuration; a snippet has been included below.

 ```text
 ...